 We recommend you do the repackaging process on a clean virtual machine so that the

 In this scenario, we are going to use a Hyper-V virtual machine.

-Open Advanced Installer Repackager and click on Capture Setup to start the repackaging process.
+Open Advanced Installer Repackager, which will be used as an EXE to MSIX converter, and click on Capture Setup to start the repackaging process.

 Select the package you want to convert, in this example we use 7-zip.exe.

 The two available options let you convert on your current machine or a virtual machine.

 - Start Local - for this option, you need to make sure that no background applications interfere with your conversion.
 This can cause some output issue, so a Windows image running inside a VM is recommended.